wkoszek/lastpass-ansible/README.md

 [LastPass command line][] utility) and lookup its database of password, then pass it to Vault and unlock it.

+If you don't want to use a file-based approach for some reason, you can pass the name of the LastPass entry in the `LASTPASS_ANSIBLE_NAME` environment variable.
+So for the example above you'd need to do:

+	export LASTPASS_ANSIBLE_NAME=ansible_vault_lnkr_xyz

+somewhere in your flow.

 [Ansible Vault]: http://docs.ansible.com/ansible/playbooks_vault.html
 [LastPass]: https://www.lastpass.com